yoonsikp/macOS-KVM-PCI-Passthrough/README.md

 sudo usermod -a -G libvirt username_here
 ```
 Libvirt can accept the configurations of virtual machines using xml files.
 ```
 sudo virsh define macos.xml
 ```
-Next, we need to disable AppArmor, since it didn't seem to work with it enabled. (this may be a security hole ...)
+Next, we need to disable AppArmor, since it didn't seem to work with it enabled.
+(Warning, this may be insecure ...)
 ```
 sudo nano /etc/libvirt/qemu.conf
 ```